 2: The Crouzille Uranium Mine

-An Industrial Vestige The Crouzille uranium mine was in operation for several decades before being abandoned.
+An Industrial Relic: The Crouzille uranium mine was in operation for several decades before being abandoned.
 This industrial site offers a unique and mysterious atmosphere, with its underground galleries and abandoned infrastructure.

 Site Features

-- Infrastructure: Underground galleries, industrial buildings and old machines.
+- Infrastructure: Underground galleries, industrial buildings and old machinery.

 - Access: Access is relatively difficult, requiring caution and preparation.